daliwang/hdrl4cellmigration/README.md

   ./trained_models/TMM.pkl.link: the download link for the TMM <br />

   ./saved_data/: folder that used for saving the output data when exploring the successful scenarios. (see below) <br />

-  ./data_description.txt: a brief description of the input textual embryonic data. <br />

   ./embryo.py: functions for parsing the embryo data <br />
   ./draw_plane.py: visualization <br />